MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > The **No Agents** handling exception occurs under the following conditions:
 >
-> - Presence based routing off: No agents are opted in to the queue
+> - Presence based routing off: No agents are opted into the queue.
-> - Presence based routing on: No agents logged in or all agents are in *Appear Offline*
+> - Presence based routing on: No agents logged in, or all agents are in *Appear Offline*.
 >
-> If agents are logged or opted in then calls will be queued.
+> If agents are logged in or opted in, then calls will be queued.

 Once you've selected your call overflow, call timeout and no agents handling options, select the **Submit** button at the bottom of the **Add a call queue** page.